michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 Then we need to change back to the main queue to update the UI.
 I'm sure you're familiar with this dance already.

-Let's refactor it using `ObserveOn`
+Let's refactor it using `observeOn`

 {% highlight swift %}
 let observable = Observable<String>.create { (observer) -> Disposable in